 General

-4.1 The placing document and/or pricing supplement shall contain that minimum disclosure which an investor would reasonably require in order to be in a position to make an informed assessment of the nature and terms of the debt securities and most particularly its ability to effect agreed scheduled interest payments on debt securities and the repayment of the principal amount.
+4.1 The placing document and/or pricing supplement shall contain that minimum disclosure which an investor would reasonably require in order to be in a position to make an informed assessment of the nature and state of the applicant issuer’s business, terms of the debt securities and most particularly its ability to effect agreed scheduled interest payments on debt securities and the repayment of the principal amount.

 4.2 The placing document and other documentation required for the listing of debt securities in terms of the Debt Listings Requirements must be submitted to the JSE as detailed in the debt market process document available on the JSE website.